TheBlob42/drex.nvim/README.md

 > Please also keep in mind that I'm developing this in my free time therefore priorities might change

 If you encounter a bug or miss a feature that please open an issue and discuss about it

+## Miscellaneous

+If you like the `window_picker` functionality from the drawer just have a look at its implementation in `./lua/drex/switch_win.lua`
+The file is structured so that could easily extract it and use within your own config or plugin with just a few simple modifications